 Below are key drivers of Verizon's value that present opportunities for upside or downside to the current Trefis price estimate for Verizon.

 Mobile Plans & Phones

-U.S. Mobile Phones in Use: We estimate that this figure will increase from about 304 million by the end of 2013 to about 340 million by the end of our forecast period.
+U.S. Mobile Phones in Use: We estimate that this figure will increase from about 314 million at the end of 2015 to about 340 million by the end of our forecast period.
 However, there could be a downside of about 3% to our price estimate if this figure only reaches to 315 million by the end of our forecast period.
 On the other hand, there could be an upside of a similar order if the figure hits the 365 million mark by the end of our forecast period.

-Wireless CapEx as % of Wireless Gross Profits: We expect this figure to increase from 13.4% in 2013 to about 14% by end of our forecast period as Verizon continues to expand its enhanced LTE (XLTE) network and also spends on network improvements to compete better.
-However, there could be a downside of about 5% to our price estimate if this figure increases to around 15%.
+Wireless CapEx as % of Wireless Gross Profits: We expect this figure to remain flat at levels of around 16% over the long-term, as the carrier increases capex in-line with its gross profits growth to expand its coverage and capacity.
+However, there could be a downside of about 5% to our price estimate if this figure increases to around 17%.